Slips and Falls: Preventative Steps for Restaurants

 - Slip-resistant shoes: Make slip-resistant shoes required for all staff from chefs, prep cooks and dishwashers to hosts, busers, bartenders and wait staff.
 In short, anyone who is going to enter the kitchen, bar or any other high-risk area should be fitted with slip-resistant shoes.
 In other words, like a welder’s gloves and helmet, make slip-resistant shoes required rather than optional PPE in your establishment.

-For more on slips and falls, see eLeap’s training video: Slip and Fall: Preventing Slips and Falls in Restaurants.
+For more on slips and falls, see eLeaP’s safety training videos.